hyojeongson/hyojeongson.github.io/about.md

 ---
-layout: about
+layout: page
-navigation_title: About
-title: About Lucas Gatsas
+title: About
 permalink: /about/
 ---

+Taken is a two column minimalist Jekyll theme.

+Taken is based on [chapter tumblr theme.](http://theme-chapter.tumblr.com/)

+You can fork taken from [here.](https://github.com/vfalanis/taken)